 Can You Add RetroFoam to a Wall with Old Insulation?
 (Quick Answer)

 Yes, you can add RetroFoam to a wall with existing insulation, depending on what material is in there.
 In the case of fiberglass, the foam can be added without any need to remove it because the RetroFoam actually compresses it.
-If there is blown-in cellulose, then it would need to be removed before the foam could be injected depending on how much is in the wall.
+If there is blown-in cellulose, in some cases it needs to be removed before the foam could be injected depending on how much is in the wall.

 Now let’s talk more about how RetroFoam is installed in walls with existing insulation.